linschris/clustering-algorithms/README.md

 # Fuzzy C Means And K Means Algorithm
-## An implementation of the Fuzzy C Means and K Means clustering algorithms, as well as the corresponding algorithms from `scikit_learn` and `skfuzzy`, used for developing centers for collections of data points.
+## An implementation of the Fuzzy C Means and K Means clustering algorithms, as well as the corresponding K Means from `scikit_learn`, used for developing centers for collections of data points.

+## NOTE: Due to complications with using the module skfuzzy, I only included examples utilizing and evaluating `KMeans`; Fuzzy C Means's implementation can be still explored, and KMeans is a very close relative regardless.

 ## The examples use blobs of data points, individual image pixels, and groups of images, as a means to demonstrate, teach, and evaluate these algorithms.